anzusystems/common-admin/docs/editor/nodes/button/index.md

 # button

-Similar attrs to [link mark](/editor/marks/link/), with some changes, and it's block node.
+- similar attrs to [link mark](/editor/marks/link/) (same attrs), with some changes, and it's block node.

 ## Node schema